rails/rails/guides/source/active_record_migrations.md

 you don't have to write SQL by hand, allowing your schema and changes to be database independent.
-We recommend that you read the guides for [Active Record Basics](active_record_basics.html) and the [Active Record Associations](association_basics.html) to learn about the some of the concepts mentioned here.
+We recommend that you read the guides for [Active Record Basics](active_record_basics.html) and the [Active Record Associations](association_basics.html) to learn more about some of the concepts mentioned here.

 You can think of each migration as being a new 'version' of the database.
 A